Bath Salts Addiction Treatment

 These mind-altering substances have been around for some time but after growing in popularity in the early 2000s, bath salts have returned to the market in an altered chemical form.
 Synthetic cathinones are a cheap, legal substitute for cocaine or meth; sometimes bath salts can be found in products that are sold as Molly.

 Similar to synthetic marijuana or Spice, bath salts can be legally sold, giving off the perception that they are safe and non-addictive.
 They come in small plastic or foil packages with the label “not for human consumption.”
 Bath salts can be easily purchased via the internet, paraphernalia shops (head shops), convenience stores, and truck stops.
 Bath salts can be snorted, smoked, swallowed, or injected.
-Although the availability and convenience of these drugs has increased the use among younger adults and teens, the most prevalent bath salt customer comes from low-income rural communities.
+Although the availability and convenience of these drugs have increased the use among younger adults and teens, the most prevalent bath salt customer comes from low-income rural communities.
 Usually, they are unable to afford the more expensive stimulant substitute, such as cocaine.

 Bath salts are highly addictive, similar to cocaine and heroin.
 Abruptly stopping the use of the drug can and usually does send the user into withdrawal.
 Seeking medical attention is absolutely imperative when this occurs, due to some of the more severe withdrawal symptoms.
 Because the chemical make-up of the drug is never exactly the same as the last batch, it is difficult to determine exactly how each person will react to the drug or the withdrawal of it.